1450 - Discipline and Termination, and Non-renewal of Contract

 3.1.13.
 Negligence or carelessness in the performance of duties.

 3.1.14.
 Use of District property for personal gain.

 3.1.15.
 Failure to comply with any specific practice or procedure or disregard for any prohibited practice as set forth in District Policy, such as District Policy for Employee Reporting of Arrests, Pay Policy, Employee Leave, Drug Free Workplace, Sexual Harassment, Workplace Violence, Safety Compliance, Accident Reporting, Non-discrimination, Technology Acceptable Use Policy, Bullying and Hazing, Finance and Accounting Manual, Purchasing and Advertising Policy, etc.

 3.1.16.
 Disregard, damage or destruction of District property, supplies or equipment.

 3.1.17.
 Dishonesty or falsification of any information involving the District, including grades, credits, data on forms, employee records, or any other information involving the District.

 3.1.18.
 Possession of alcohol or other intoxicants or illegal narcotics, or other controlled substances without prescription on school property or at any school function.

 3.1.19.
 The use of or being under the influence of alcohol or other intoxicants or illegal narcotics, or other controlled substances on school property or at any school function to include the use of lawfully issued prescription medications that render the employee incapable of performing his or her essential job duties after the employee received a warning from a previous incapacitation event.

 3.1.20.
-Deliberate conduct which has the apparent purpose of exposing the District to censure, ridicule, or reproach.
+Conduct that exposes the District to censure, ridicule, or reproach.